rachelwarnock/BDMM-Prime-for-macroevolution/README.md

 	<figcaption>Figure 39: The tracer window for the multi-type FBD model showing the migration rates associated with each interval.</figcaption>
 </figure>

 You should be able to see a larger estimate for migration in the final time bin, which we might expect based on the increase in connectivity between regions in the Triassic.
 Recall that we defined 3 equal intervals relative to the origin time of the process.
-The variables appended **_endtime** are the estimates end points of each interval relative to the origin age.
+The variables appended **_endtime** are the estimated endpoints of each interval, relative to the origin age.

-We can summarise information about ancestral types across our posterior distribution of trees using TreeAnnotor.
+We can summarise information about ancestral types across our posterior distribution of trees using TreeAnnotator.

-> Open TreeAnnotator and select `amniotes_multi_type_FBD.typed.node.trees` as your **Input Tree File**.
+> Open **TreeAnnotator** and select `amniotes_multi_type_FBD.typed.node.trees` as your **Input Tree File**.
 >
 > For the **Target tree type** stick with the default **Maximum clade credibility tree** and for the **Node Heights** select **Median heights** from the drop down menu.
 Call your **Output File** something like `amniotes_multi_type_FBD.typed.node.con.tre`.
 See [Figure 27](#fig:27).